Nuclear Throne: Plot

-The plot of Nuclear Throne has been discussed amongst the community as a result of the developer's minimal contributions.
-Most of the theories and speculations have formed from analyzing the game's world, environment details and loading tips.
-Most canon information revealed by the developers was done during development livestreams.
+Nuclear Throne has a minimal plot.
+The game's community has formed theories about Nuclear Thrones story by analyzing the game's world, environment details and loading tips.
+Most canon information shared by the developers was revealed during development livestreams.

-Set in a post-apocalyptic world, the characters, called mutants, of Nuclear Throne have collected together with the aim of travelling throughout the world to reach the Nuclear Throne.
-The developers theorize each new run as a new alternate universe, a universe where everybody is alive and they have yet to decide who will attempt to complete the task.
+Set in a post-apocalyptic world, characters called mutants have gathered together with the aim of travelling throughout the world to reach the Nuclear Throne.
+The developers theorize each new run is a new alternate universe, where everybody is alive and they have yet to decide who will attempt to complete the task.